Publish Workspace

 Feature Description

-1. Start iServer service: By default, run the startup.bat/startup.sh under the bin directory of SuperMap iServer.
+1. Start the iServer service: By default, run startup.bat/startup.sh in the bin directory of SuperMap iServer.

-2. Click Online tab -> Publish iSever Service group -> Workspace , pop up Publish Workspace dialog.
+2. Click the Online tab -> Publish iServer Services group -> Workspace button, and the Publish Workspace dialog box pops up.

-3. Enter the iServer address of the publich service.
-Click the combo box drop-down button and select New Connection.
-Enter server address, user name and password of administrator account in the popup Login SuperMap iServer dialog box.
-After successful login, the program will automatically save the connected address, and you can select history to achieve quick login in subsequent logins.
-The service address supports entering a custom service address after the iServer installation directory/webapps/iserver folder name.
-It is compatible with three formats of iServer service addresses: localhost, http, and https.
-The format is as follows:
+3. Enter the iServer address for publishing the service.
+Click the drop-down button of the combo box and select New Connection.
+In the popped-up Login SuperMap iServer dialog, enter the server address, administrator account username, and password.
+After successful login, the program will automatically save the connected addresses.
+For subsequent logins, you can select from the history to achieve quick login.
+The server address supports entering the server address after the custom iServer installation directory/webapps/iserver folder name, and is compatible with three iServer service address formats: localhost, http, and https.
+The formats are as follows:

-If the iServer service is not started or the administrator account or password is incorrect, the user will not be able to log in normally.
-Please verify link information before logging in again.
+If the iServer service is not started or the administrator account or password is entered incorrectly, you will not be able to log in normally.
+Please confirm that the link information is correct and log in again.

 • localhost:8090